AbhinavDusi/ai-dotsandboxes/README.md

 The Deep Q Learning Ensemble takes the vote of a collection of Deep Q Learning Players, with each choosing a move by using a trained neural network to determine the max quality move at each state, after being trained with thousands of episodes.

+Deep Q Learning involves feeding forward the game state to the neural network and using the Bellman Equation as a target for each state-action pair.
+The reward is considered to be when the agent scores a box.

 ### Training Information

 #### Hyperparameters